dt4acc/accml/README.md

 * commissioning of an accelerator
 * forecasting the performance of an accelerator, which is currently under design.

-For details of its concept see concept.
+For details of its concept see [design.md](https://github.com/python-accelerator-middle-layer/accml/design.md).

 ## 🚀 Installation and Running Instructions